-As a membership organisation we value the contribution that each organisation brings to the network.
-Therefore we would like to highlight one of our members and the great work they do.
+As a membership organisation we value the contributions that each organisation brings to the network.
+Therefore we highlight new members as they join our community.

 Past Q&As with EVPA members: